How will retail marketing change after COVID-19?

 how-will-retail-change-after-covid-19

-The retail industry has been feeling the impact of the COVID-19, and as brands strategize for temporary measures or plan for long-term adaptation, one question has emerged: How will retail brands evolve in the face of this prolonged crisis and its impact on consumers?
-There seems to be two approaches of looking at this question.
+The retail industry has realigned based on the impact of COVID-19.
+As brands strategize for temporary measures or plan for long-term adaptation, one question has emerged: How will retail brands evolve in the face of this prolonged crisis and its impact on consumers?

-The less cheerful view holds that brands entering the pandemic with already slim profit margins will only find themselves in worse situations.
+The more cynical view holds that brands entering the pandemic with already slim profit margins will only find themselves in worse situations.
 Many will simply be swept away, lacking the resources to adapt effectively and in time.
 The vision presented here is not one of creative renewal.
 Rather, it believes that the pandemic will lead to the emergence of retail oligopolies.

-At the moment, no one can predict the exact shape the retail industry will take in the wake of COVID-19, but there are some shifts of which retailers should be aware.
-And again, it is important to examine from both perspectives.
+At the moment, no one can predict the exact shape the retail industry will take in the wake of COVID-19, but there are some shifts retailers should take note of at this juncture.

 The habits of social distancing will carry on

-For malls, this can be very bad news, especially as they were already a declining footfall before the outbreak.
+For malls, this can prove to be a hurdle, especially as they were already facing a declining footfall before the outbreak.
 The same goes for many retail brands, since a reported 88.6% of retail sales took place at brick-and-mortar stores in Q4 of 2019.

 Due to the reliance on digital, brands equipped with the right tools will be able to uncover more insights into their audiences to target more effectively and provide experiences that further separate them from the pack.
 Furthermore, while social distancing has planted fear in some, it may have also left many desperate for interpersonal contact and the normalcy it represents.
 As the pandemic abates, we could even see a surge of traffic to brick-and-mortar as people seek to finally experience being among others once again.

-The pandemic has inflicted profound economic damage, and as a result, brands have begun furloughing and laying off their staff to minimize expenses and keep themselves afloat.
-Many have shut down parts, or the even entirety, of their operations as the financial stress mounts.
+The pandemic has inflicted significant economic damage, and as a result, brands have entered damage control mode, laying off their staff to minimize expenses and keep themselves afloat.
+Many have shut down parts of their operations as the financial stress mounts.

 Messaging is key as well.
-Tone-deaf advertisements and disingenuous posturing, however meticulously dressed, could draw severe, and swift, backlash, especially given the gravity of the crisis.
-Victoria Beckham, for example, received wide criticism for leveraging a taxpayer scheme to pay staff during the pandemic.
+Tone-deaf advertisements and disingenuous posturing, however meticulously dressed, could draw severe backlash, especially given the gravity of the crisis.

 Small retailers must change to sustain